epfl-ada/ada-2020-project-milestone-p3-p3_byjule/README.md

 Q2.
 Does taking into account the irregularity of the features (variance) provide additional information that can improve the perfomance of the predictor?

 Q3.
-Can a non-linear model improve the predictive power of the linear model based on (mostly) the same features?
+Can a non-linear/other models improve the predictive power of the model used in the paper based on (mostly) the same features?

 4. Proposed dataset